Plan-validate-execute pattern

 A gatekeeper evaluates the planned action against:

-• Dynamically generated policy — derived from session state, accumulated risk level, data sensitivity classifications, user history
+• Dynamically generated policy: derived from session state, accumulated risk level, data sensitivity classifications, and user history

-• User intent — does the planned action actually match what the user asked for?
+• User intent: does the planned action match what the user asked for?
 Cross-reference against agency-gap failure modes (wrong recipient, wrong target document, wrong scope)

-• Pre-defined deny rules — actions that are unconditionally forbidden in the current context (e.g. outbound web request after accessing high-sensitivity data)
+• Pre-defined deny rules: actions unconditionally forbidden in the current context (for example, an outbound web request after accessing high-sensitivity data)

 Three outcomes: